koajs/generic-session/README.md

 * After add session middlware, you can use `this.session` to set or get the sessions.
 * set `this.session = null;` will destroy this session.
+* Alter `this.session.cookie` can handle the cookie options of this user.
+Also you can use cookie options in session store, for example use `cookie.maxAge` as session store's ttl.

 ### Options